arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Storage Account created_

-1. Click on the storage account name you created.
-You will enter the **Dashboard** page which provides you with information about the status of the account and the service endpoints that can be used within your applications.
+1. Click on the Storage Account name you created.
+You will enter the **Dashboard** page, which provides you with information about the status of the account and the service endpoints that can be used within your applications.

 	![storage-account-dashboard](Images/storage-account-dashboard.png?raw=true)

 	_Displaying the Storage Account Dashboard_

-	In the next exercise, you will configure the storage account to enable Geo-Replication, Monitoring and Logging and manage the Access Keys.

 <a name="Exercise2" />
 ### Exercise 2: Managing a Windows Azure Storage Account ###

-In this exercise, you will configure the common settings for your storage account.
+In this exercise, you will configure the common settings for your Storage Account.
 You will manage your **Access Keys**, enabling **Geo-Replication** and configuring **Monitoring and Logging**.

 <a name="Ex2Task1" />
 #### Task 1 - Enabling Geo-Replication ####

 Geo-replication replicates the stored content to a secondary location to enable failover to that location in case of a major disaster in the primary location.
-The secondary location is in the same region, but is hundreds of miles from the primary location.
+The secondary location is in the same region but is hundreds of miles from the primary location.
 This is the highest level of storage durability, known as geo redundant storage (GRS).
 Geo-replication is turned on by default.

 1. In the Storage Account page, click the **Configure** tab in the top menu.